Doctoral Studies

 Supervisor: E. Miliou

-PhD Thesis: “Molecular identification of Echinococcus granulosus strains in ruminants in Greece.”
+Thesis: “Molecular identification of Echinococcus granulosus strains in ruminants in Greece.”

 Laboratory: Anatomy & Physiology of Farm Animals